fizalihsan/fizalihsan.github.io/source/technology/architecture.md

 ## Naked Objects Pattern

+# Agile Software Architecture

+* Agile-centric or plan-centric development.
+Architecture before or refactoring later?
+* (-) academic style of writing.
+* attribute-driven design (ADD) method
+* business architecture process and organization
+* the Rationale Unified Process's 4+1 Views
+* Siemens' 4 Views
+* architectural separation of concerns

+# Software Architecture Documentation

+## Rationale Unified Process's 4+1 Views

+The 4+1 view model intends to describe an architecture using five concurrent views.
+Each of them addresses a specific set of concerns.

+1. *Logical view* denotes the partitions of the functional requirements onto the logical entities in an architecture.
+This view illustrates a design's object model in an object-oriented design approach.
+2. *Process view* is used to represent some types of ASRs, such as concurrency and performance.
+This view can be described at several levels of abstraction, each of which addresses an individual issue.
+3. *Development view* illustrates the organization of the actual software modules in the software development environment.
+This view also represents internal properties, such as reusability, ease of development, testability, and commonality.
+It is usually made up of subsystems, which are organized in a hierarchy of layers.
+This view also supports allocation of requirements and work division, cost assessment, planning, progress monitoring, and reasoning about reuse, portability and security.
+4. *Physical view* represents the mapping of the architectural elements captured in the logical, process, and development views onto networks of computers.
+This view takes into consideration the NFRs (e.g., availability, reliability (fault tolerance), performance (throughput), and scalability).
+5. *Scenarios* are used to demonstrate that the elements of other views can work together seamlessly.

 # Bibliography

 * Patterns of Enterprise Application Architecture - Martin Fowler
+* Agile Software Architecture
 * http://martinfowler.com/bliki/ValueObject.html
 * http://martinfowler.com/eaaCatalog/dataTransferObject.html
 * http://java.sun.com/blueprints/patterns/TransferObject.html